itsjacobian8/itsjacobian8/README.md

 Hello,

-Welcome to my github page!
+Welcome to my Github page!

 My name is Jacob Mach, a South Sudanese Canadian, who is currently on tour around Africa.